Darkstrider has captured the six misteriesDARKSTRIDER

 Comments: Created by Doug Moench, Keith Pollard and Sal Trapani.

 Probably Darkstrider and Moon Sun were the same person, and probably they were (or the Circus was the representation of) Death itself, the ultimate mystery.
 If Darkstrider was Death itself, then Pan Sing was right, it surely can defeat an army of ninjas!
-Probably all the men of the circus saw the Death in a different form so they told different stories.
-Their certainty in Moon Sun's protection was probably the representation of the certainty of the death.
+Probably all the men of the circus saw Death in a different form so they told different stories.
+Their certainty in Moon Sun's protection was probably the representation of the certainty of death.

 Moon Sun declared that "the Circus doesn't wait anybody" and from a Nayland Smith's book, Shang-Chi recalled that the word "carnival" meant "farewell to the flesh" (in Italian "carnival"="carnevale" that derives form the Latin "carnem levare"="to renounce to the meat", related to the Lent).
 A lot of Superheroes met Death in the Marvel Universe, but this is a rather mysterious way to do it!

 As for the six ninjas and the six mysteries, they never were seen in the same moment but on the train.
-I think they are the same beings and probably Pollard made a mistake in drawing that panels of the scene on the train.
+I think they are the same beings and probably Pollard made a mistake in drawing the panels of the scene on the train.
 Why all these legendary characters had to die?
-Did Moench wanted to send a message about the old world of the fantastic which is forgotten and so slightly "dies"?
+Did Moench want to send a message about the old world of the fantastic which is forgotten and so slightly "dies"?
 I don't understand.

 Tiko was the only one who didn't have an equivalent with the ninjas.
 The daughter of Death?
-Her real(?) face in fact seemed decayed.
+Her real (?) face in fact seemed decayed.
 Decomposition after death?

 Sheena's name was also spelled Shelna and Seena in the Italian version.
 I can't recall whether the name shifted around in the English version, but it seems likely.